-- There are many possible permutations of dividers and other registers to get same input and output frequencies from a device.
+- 2. Device Configuration - There are many possible permutations of dividers and other registers to get same input and output frequencies from a device.
 However there are some optimizations and trade-offs to be considered. - If more than one divider is in series, for instance VCO divider to CLKout divider, or VCO divider to PLL prescaler to PLL N. It is possible although not assured that some crosstalk/mixing could be created when using some divides. - The design software normally attempts to maximize phase detector frequency, use smallest dividers, and maximizes PLL charge pump current. - When an external VCXO or crystal is used for jitter cleaning, the design software will choose the maximum frequency value, depending on design software options, this max frequency may be limited to standard value VCXOs/Crystals.
 Note, depending on application, different frequency VCXOs may be chosen to generate some of the required output frequencies. - Refer to PLL Programming for divider equations need to ensure PLL is locked.
 The design software is able to configure the device for most cases, but at this time for advanced features like 0-delay, the user must take care to ensure proper PLL programming. - These guidelines may be followed when configuring PLL related dividers or other related registers: - For lowest possible in-band PLL flat noise, maximize phase detector frequency to minimize N divide value. - For lowest possible in-band PLL flat noise, maximize charge pump current.
 The highest value charge pump currents often have similar performance due to diminishing returns. - To reduce loop filter component sizes, increase N value and/or reduce charge pump current. - Large capacitors help reduce phase detector spurs at phase detector frequency caused by external VCOs/VCXOs with low input impedance. - As rule of thumb, keeping the phase detector frequency approximately between 10 PLL loop bandwidth and 100 PLL loop bandwidth.
 A phase detector frequency less than 5 PLL bandwidth may be unstable and a phase detector frequency > 100 loop bandwidth may experience increased lock time due to cycle slipping.

-3. PLL Loop Filter Design

-- It is recommended to use Clock Design Tool or Clock Architect to design your loop filter. - Best loop filter design and simulation can be achieved when: - Custom reference and VCXO phase noise profiles are loaded into the software. - VCO gain of the external VCXO or possible external VCO device are entered. - The Clock Design Tool will return solutions with high reference/phase detector frequencies by default.
-In the Clock Design Tool the user may increase the reference divider to reduce the frequency if desired.
-Due to the narrow loop bandwidth used on PLL1, it is common to lower the phase detector frequency on PLL1 to reduce component size. - While designing loop filter, adjusting the charge pump current or N value can help with loop filter component selection.
+However for clock generation/jitter cleaning applications, lock time is typically not critical and large phase detector frequencies typically result in reduced PLL noise, so cycle-slipping during lock is acceptable. - 3.
+PLL Loop Filter Design - TI recommends using Clock Architect to design your loop filter. - Best loop filter design and simulation can be achieved when: - Custom reference and VCXO phase noise profiles are loaded into the software. - VCO gain of the external VCXO or possible external VCO device are entered. - The design tool will return solutions with high reference/phase detector frequencies and high charge pump currents by default.
+It is possible to reduce the phase detector frequency charge pump current in Clock Architect.
+Due to the narrow loop bandwidth used on PLL1, it is common to lower the phase detector frequency and/or charge pump current on PLL1 to reduce component size. - While designing loop filter, adjusting the charge pump current or N value can help with loop filter component selection.
 Lower charge pump currents and larger N values result in smaller component values but may increase impacts of leakage and reduce PLL phase noise performance. - More detailed understanding of loop filter design can found in Dean Banerjee's PLL Performance, Simulation, and Design (www.ti.com/tool/pll_book).